 Wentworth Cheswell is considered New Hampshire’s first archaeologist and the first African-American elected to public office in the United States.
-He also rode with Paul Revere to warn New Hampshire colonists that the redcoats were coming in late 1774.
+He also rode north when Paul Revere rode west to warn colonists that the redcoats were coming.

 He was born on April 11, 1746, to a biracial father, Hopestill Wentworth, and Katherine Keniston, who was white.
 Hopestill was the son of a white woman and an enslaved black man, Richard Cheswell.
 Under the laws of the day, Hopestill’s status followed his mother, so he was free.

 Eventually Hopestill's father bought his freedom. and in 1717 purchased 20 acres of land in Newmarket, N.H.
 Richard’s land purchase is considered the first by an African-American in New Hampshire.

 Hopestill, a housewright and carpenter, built the John Paul Jones House in Portsmouth, N.H., as well as the Samuel Langdon House (now in Sturbridge Village) and the Bell Tavern.

 Wentworth Cheswell, Town Leader

 Hopestill earned enough money to send Wentworth to Governor Dummer Academy in Byfield, Mass.
 Wentworth took advantage of his unusual educational privilege and became a schoolmaster in Newmarket.
 By the time he reached 21 he owned more than 30 acres and a pew in the meetinghouse.

 At 21 he married 17-year-old Mary Davis of Durham, N.H.
 They had 13 children.
 Their descendants identified as white, and the census listed Cheswell as white.
 Records of comments by his contemporaries suggest they viewed him as biracial.